MyNamesLex/All-Jams-And-Hackathons/README.md

 Grads In Games Search For A Star 2022 -> https://mynameslex.itch.io/dicesweeper

-I wanted to take part in this as it was a unique jam where you are given a starter project to continue and improve aswell as it being a much longer game jam then the one's I have done previous giving me time to do more of a full project
+I wanted to take part in this as it was a unique jam where you are given a starter project to continue and improve aswell as it being a much longer game jam then the ones I have done previous which gives me time to do more of a full project

 Most Recent